NGFuture/UpUp/README.md

 # React Native App - UpUp

-Welcome to the UpUp React Native App!
-This app is still under construction and it allows you to take preset quizzes.
-In order to get started, follow the instructions below:
+Hello!
+Ready for some fun with quizzes?
+Our UpUp React Native App is available for testing now.
+Simply get the app from the Google Play Store using this link: https://play.google.com/apps/internaltest/4701683346244663891.

+If you'd rather set it up locally, follow the instructions given below.
+Let's dive in!

 ## Getting Started